gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/features.rst

             .setErrorNavigationBarBottomAdapter(customErrorNavigationBarBottomAdapter)
             .build();

 You can show your own UI if an error occured and the user chooses to enter details manually.
-For this you must handle ``CameraActivity.RESULT_ENTER_MANUALLY`` result code in your main activity.
+For this you must handle ``CameraActivity.RESULT_ENTER_MANUALLY`` result code which is returned by the SDK when the user clicks the "Enter manually" button on the error screen in your main activity.

 .. code-block:: java